 Competes in nearly every running distance from the mile to the marathon - including two triathlons - and has won numerous Clydesdale and age-group category runner awards.

-U.S. marathons include Boston (23 times); Cape Cod; Chicago; Flying Pig (Ohio); Hartford; Honolulu; Lake Placid; Marine Corps; New York City; Philadelphia; Portland (Oregon); San Francisco; Sugarloaf (Maine); inaugural Walt Disney World Marathon (Florida); Walt Disney World Goofy's Race and a Half Challenge (half-marathon and marathon in two consecutive days).
+U.S. MARATHONS - Boston (23 times); Cape Cod; Chicago; Flying Pig (Ohio); Hartford; Honolulu; Lake Placid; Marine Corps (D.C.); New York City; Philadelphia; Portland (Oregon); San Francisco; Sugarloaf (Maine); inaugural Walt Disney World Marathon (Florida); Walt Disney World Goofy's Race and a Half Challenge (half-marathon and marathon in two consecutive days).

-Outside the U.S., the Berlin Marathon (the week of the city's East/West Germany reunification); Dublin Marathon (Ireland); Montreal Marathon (Quebec, Canada); Niagara Falls International Marathon (Buffalo, NY to Ontario, Canada) twice; World Clydesdale Marathon Championship at the Kingston Running Festival Marathon (Kingston upon Thames, England).
+NON-U.S. MARATHONS: Berlin (week of East/West Germany reunification); Dublin (Ireland); Montreal (Canada); Niagara Falls International (NY-Canada) twice; World Clydesdale Championship at Kingston Running Festival (Kingston upon Thames, England).

 PERSONAL BEST - 3:41:04 (Montreal).
 PERSONAL SLOWEST - 7:16:42 (2012 Boston when 91 degrees in Wellesley).